Skip to main content

 Visit yoursite.com/sitemap.xml.
 If you get a 404, your sitemap isn't working.

-Use our Sitemap Checker to verify it's valid.
+Use our Sitemap Checker to verify it's valid and submitted to Google.

 Minute 5-6: Check Robots.txt